Ronan Keating: 2007–2010: Boyzone reformation, Songs for My Mother and Winter Songs

 On 5 November 2007, Keating confirmed that Boyzone would reunite for a special appearance on the BBC's annual fundraiser, Children in Need, performing a medley of hits, although had not yet commented on the possibility of a new tour or album.
 Soon, they went on a 29-date tour, taking in cities such as Cardiff, Newcastle, Liverpool, London at the O2 Arena and Wembley, Manchester, Birmingham, Glasgow, Aberdeen, Sheffield, Newcastle, Nottingham, Edinburgh Castle and the RDS in Dublin.
 A greatest hits collection was released and two new singles in 2008 selling 700,000 copies.
 Stephen Gately, a close friend and bandmate of Keating, died on 10 October 2009 of a pulmonary edema.

 In 2009, Keating co-wrote the song "Believe Again" sung by Niels Brinck, who won the Dansk Melodi Grand Prix and represented Denmark in the Eurovision Song Contest 2009 in Moscow where it qualified for the final from the second semi-final and finished in 13th place with 74 points.
 Following the success of the album Songs for My Mother, he has recorded another entitled Winter Songs.
 Teaming up again with Songs for My Mother producer Steve Lipson, Keating pulled together eleven songs that evoked memories of winter and Christmas for him.
 Winter Songs is a mix of traditional and modern festive classics, including tracks from artists such as Simon & Garfunkel, Joni Mitchell and Sugarland along with perennials "Silent Night" and "Have Yourself a Merry Little Christmas".
-The album also includes two and new songs, "It's Only Christmas" and "Scars".
+The album also includes two new songs, "It's Only Christmas" and "Scars".

 In March 2010, the new Boyzone album Brother was released and went to number one in the UK and Ireland selling 500,000 copies with very little promotion to add to the singles which sold 175,000 copies.
 On 12 November 2010, Keating released his seventh studio album, entitled Duet, in Australia and New Zealand.
 "Believe Again" was released as the lead single from the album and features guest vocals from Australian singer, Paulini.